-Keeping a gerbil as a pet can be a fascinating experience.
-With over a hundred different recognised gerbil variety, the great gerbil, Rhombomys opimus, is the largest.
-Moreover, the Mongolian gerbil, Meriones unguiculatus, is the most common breed kept as pets.
-That being said, Mongolians are the usual gerbils that are displayed at pet stores.
+With over a hundred different recognised gerbil varieties, the great gerbil, Rhombomys opimus, is the largest and the Mongolian gerbil, Meriones unguiculatus, is the most common gerbil breed kept as pets, they are what you will see in most pet stores.

 Myths and all, the gerbil is a mammal under the order Rodentia.
-Let us try to define how gerbils are as pets.
-Are gerbils good pets?
-Should you get one?
+Read on to find out how gerbils are as pets.

 1. Some gerbils are nocturnal and some are diurnal.

-Some would suggest that gerbils are metaturnal.
+Some gerbils are metaturnal.
 This means they have random intervals of activity.
 These mammals may be active, whether it is day or night.
-On the other hand, the Mongolian gerbil, the most common breed, is known to be diurnal, which means they are active during the day.
+However, the Mongolian gerbil, the most common breed, is known to be diurnal, which means they are active mostly during the day.

 2. Gerbils are active creatures.